janjiralakirankumar/DevOpsEssentials/README.md

 ```
 #### Task 3: Pushing the Code into your Remote GitHub Repository

-* To push code to Github, You need to generate a Personal Access Token (PAT) in github.
+* To push code to **Github**, You need to generate a **Personal Access Token** (PAT) in github.
-* Go to your Github homepage.
-Click on settings in the right-side top menu.
+* Go to your GitHub homepage and Click on settings on the top right profile Icon.
-* Click on Developer settings > on the left side menu at the bottom.
+* Click on Developer settings (At the bottom on the left side menu).
 Click on Personal Access Token and then Click on Generate New Token.
-* Under 'Select Scopes' select all items.
-Click on 'generate token'.
+* Under '**Select Scopes**' select all items.
+Click on '**generate token**'.
 Copy the token

 Example: 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
 ```